The Education Department at Antioch University Los Angeles (AULA) offers several professional credentials and two graduate degrees.

 - A combination of both

-Each stand alone credential is offered as a 4 quarter full time program with classes offered two nights a week during the 10 week quarter.
+- The Multiple Subject and Education Specialist credentials are each offered as a 4 quarter full time program with classes offered two nights a week during the 10 week quarter.
 An individual plan can be created in order to complete both credentials.

 MISSION OF THE EDUCATION DEPARTMENT